Star Wars comics: Marvel (1977–1987)

-Lucasfilm publicity supervisor Charles Lippincott approached publisher Stan Lee at Marvel Comics in 1975 about publishing a Star Wars comic book prior to the film's release.
-Lee initially declined to consider such a proposal until the film was completed, and was only persuaded otherwise in a second meeting arranged by Roy Thomas, who wanted to edit the series.
+Lucasfilm publicity supervisor Charles Lippincott approached Marvel Comics in 1975 about publishing a Star Wars comic book prior to the film's release.
+Lippincott initially had trouble getting a meeting with Stan Lee until joined by Roy Thomas, who wanted to edit the series.
 Since movie tie-in comics rarely sold well at that time, Lee negotiated a publishing arrangement which gave no royalties to Lucasfilm until sales exceeded 100,000.
 Thomas and artist Howard Chaykin adapted the events of the original film in issues #1–6 of Star Wars, with the first issue released for sale on April 12, 1977.
 (Note: Though the cover is dated July 1977, issue #1 was available for sale on April 12, 1977.)
 According to former Marvel editor-in-chief Jim Shooter, the strong sales of Star Wars comics saved Marvel financially in 1977 and 1978.
 The series began featuring original stories with issue #7 (January 1978).
 Writer Archie Goodwin and artist Carmine Infantino took over the series as of #11 (May 1978).
 The series was one of the industry's top selling titles in 1979 and 1980.
 The 100,000 copy sales quota was surpassed quickly, allowing Lippincott to renegotiate the royalty arrangements.
 A six-issue adaptation of The Empire Strikes Back by Goodwin and artists Al Williamson and Carlos Garzon appeared in issues #39–44 (September 1980 – February 1981).
 Writer David Michelinie and artist Walt Simonson became the new creative team with issue #51 (September 1981).
 Ron Frenz became the regular artist of the title starting with issue #71 (May 1983).
 As of 1984, the Star Wars series was primarily written by Jo Duffy, and art for the final year and a half of the series was by Cynthia Martin.
 Marvel published the series until 1986, lasting 107 issues and three Annuals.

 The first original Star Wars stories not directly adapted from the films to appear in print form were Star Wars comics serialized in the Marvel magazine Pizzazz (1977–1979).
 The first story arc, titled "The Keeper's World", was by Thomas, Chaykin, and Tony DeZuniga.
 (Note: Reprinted by Dark Horse Comics in 1999) The second story arc, entitled "The Kingdom of Ice", was by Goodwin, Simonson, Klaus Janson, Dave Cockrum, and John Tartaglione.
 The final two chapters were scheduled to be printed in issues #17 and 18, but the magazine was cancelled after issue #16.
 Marvel UK reprinted "The Keeper's World" in its Star Wars Weekly #47–50, and "The Kingdom of Ice" (including the previously unreleased chapters) in its Star Wars Weekly #57–60 between 1978 and 1979.
 (Note: Both stories are featured in Star Wars Omnibus: Wild Space Volume 1 (2013), Star Wars: The Original Marvel Years Volume 3 (2015) and Epic Collection: Star Wars – The Original Marvel Years Vol. 1 (2016).)